You have decided to make a food product? The process goes like this

 As growers too of organic seaberries we see how the lands are benefited from non existence of pesticides.
 We also see that some of the weeds growing in our fields are not just weeds, they can be boiled and eaten as a perfect wild organic side salad.

 No matter how small or big is your budget or how ambitious you are for seeing your shop being the jewel of the neighbourhood, we can help you.
-We supply the finest (premium), most eclectic and luxurious products for all the kind of customers: specialty food shops, high end grocery shops, delicatessen and grocery shops or local delis.

 Our approach to fulfill and help you is unique and not similar to anything in the market.
 We would like to give choice to our customers.
 You are aware that your end customer wants to have choices too.